Wednesday, 10 June 2015

 The Lost World - Jurassic Park

-The Lost World - Jurassic Park is a nastier, more overtly comedic sequel that cuts the dimwit awe of the original film to jampack the setpieces.
-Framed by an expedition straight out of King Kong, Steven Spielberg's film also takes a few basic structural cues from Aliens.
-As with James Cameron's follow-up our lead is a reluctant survivor, in this case Jeff Goldblum's Dr Ian Malcolm, being forced back into the fray.
-Like Ripley, Malcolm is (eventually) flanked by a team of experts armed with military hardware that kind of looks like lightly dressed filmmaking equipment.
+The Lost World - Jurassic Park is a nastier, more overtly comedic second instalment that cuts the dimwit awe of the original film to jampack itself with queasy set-pieces.
+Framed as an expedition straight out of King Kong, Steven Spielberg's follow-up also takes a few basic structural cues from Aliens.
+As with James Cameron's sequel our lead is a reluctant survivor, in this case Jeff Goldblum's Dr Ian Malcolm, being forced back into the fray.
+Like Ripley, Malcolm is (eventually) flanked by a team of experts armed with military hardware that also kind of looks like lightly dressed filmmaking equipment.

-Spielberg's tonal approach is largely impartial.
+Spielberg's tonal approach is largely and, I suppose, refreshingly impartial.
 The Dinosaurs aren't demonised, no matter who they gobble up.
-It is understood that the humans are trespassers wandering into the realm of the animals.
+It is understood that the humans are trespassers wandering, uninvited, into the habitat of these animals.
 That makes them fair game.
-Spielberg and screenwriter David Koepp construct a never-ending attack factory to whittle this army down to something more dramatically manageable.
-Jurassic Park had action sequences that revolved around surviving in close proximity to prehistoric monsters.
-Spielberg played the moment, trusting that the effects were a big enough presence to maintain interest.
-Lost World presumes this element of surprise has been lost, these dinosaurs are therefore demoted to a further, spikier layer of threat in a series of minutely composed catastrophes.
+Spielberg and screenwriter David Koepp construct a never-ending attack factory that quickly whittles this army of extras down to something more dramatically manageable.
+So, while Jurassic Park had action sequences that revolved around surviving in close proximity to prehistoric monsters with Spielberg playing the moment, trusting that the effects were a big enough presence to maintain interest, the Lost World presumes that this element of surprise has been forfeited.
+These dinosaurs are therefore demoted to a further, spikier layer of threat in a series of minutely composed catastrophes, often including upended machinery.

-Consequently, the film's joys are more to do with technique than anything organic.
-Characters do have arcs but for some reason they all terminate around the 100 minute mark.
-The San Diego finale that follows this resolution therefore feels tacked on.
-Key characters are absent for no stated reason and the two leads have picked up incongruent action abilities between scenes.
-The film also stops dead in its tracks for several minutes while we cycle through some lame suburban skit about night terrors.
-Lost World's best stretch then is the breathless charge towards an extraction point that caps the second act.
-During this gauntlet the dwindling survivors have to dodge both a pack of Velociraptors and the twin Tyrannosaurs.
+Consequently, The Lost World's joys are more to do with pure filmmaking technique than anything specifically organic.
+These characters may have arcs but for some reason they all terminate around the 100 minute mark.
+The San Diego finale that follows this resolution therefore feels completely tacked on.
+Key characters, such as Vince Vaughn's photographer, are absent for no stated reason and the two leads have picked up incongruent action abilities between scenes.
+Spielberg's film also stops dead in its tracks for several minutes while we cycle through some lame suburban skit about night terrors.
+Lost World's best stretch comes earlier then: a breathless charge towards an extraction point that caps the second act.
+During this gauntlet the dwindling survivors have to dodge both a pack of Velociraptors and the two vengeful Tyrannosaurs.

-Pete Postlethwaite's Roland Tembo is an interesting presence in this section, another Great White Hunter testing himself against these ancient titans.
-Tembo lugs around a double-barrelled cannon and hopes to blast a hole in the Bull Rex.
-When he finally fells his quarry, Tembo slips into a depressive funk.
-He may have successfully brought down the greatest apex predator in history but he's lost too many friends.
-He doesn't feel the victory, he's burnt himself out.
-Simultaneously, Malcolm and pals are scrambling all over a dilapidated techno-shack, pursued by Raptors.
-Although they haven't really clashed, at this point every major character has had their objective converge and conclude.
-Shame there's another twenty minutes to go.
-Still, if nothing else, those superfluous minutes do offer the audience a chance to see a crowd of millionaires getting a collective concussion.
+Pete Postlethwaite's Roland Tembo is an interesting presence in this section, another Great White Hunter explicitly testing himself against these ancient titans.
+Tembo lugs around a double-barrelled cannon and, like centuries of forebears who cannot abide massive animals living undisturbed lives, he hopes to blast a hole in the Bull Rex.
+Though when he does finally fells his quarry, Tembo quickly slips into a depressive funk.
+He may have successfully brought down the greatest apex predator in history but he's lost too many friends along the way.
+Tembo doesn't feel this victory, he's burnt himself out.
+Simultaneously, Malcolm and pals are scrambling all over a dilapidated communications hot-spot, pursued by drooling Deinonychi.
+Although they haven't really clashed, at this point every major character has had their personal objectives converge then conclude.
+It's a shame that there's another twenty minutes of The Lost World to go.
+Still, if nothing else, those superfluous minutes do offer the audience a chance to see a crowd of millionaires experiencing a collective concussion as the genetic horrors they've cultivated make landfall in the United States.

 No comments: